If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Chest pain during pregnancy

-Significant hormonal changes are observed in a woman's body during pregnancy.
-An increase in the level of prolactin leads to an increase in the number of glandular tissue cells, the growth of the milk ducts and the vascular system.
-In the mammary gland, there is a preparation for lactation, an increase in the volume of the gland, pressure on the nerve endings of neighboring tissues increases, which causes pain.
+Significant hormonal changes are observed in a woman’s body during pregnancy.
+An increase in prolactin levels leads to an increase in the number of glandular tissue cells, proliferation of the milk ducts and the vascular system.
+In the mammary gland, preparation for lactation occurs, the volume of the gland increases, pressure on the nerve endings of neighboring tissues increases, which causes pain.

-During menopause, a significant hormonal shift occurs again in a woman's body.
-In some cases, this can lead to the appearance of breast diseases.
-As a rule, in younger women, this causes a violation of the menstrual cycle, because of which they go to the doctor.
+During menopause, a significant hormonal shift occurs again in a woman’s body.
+In some cases, this can lead to breast diseases.
+As a rule, younger women experience menstrual irregularities, for which they consult a doctor.
 This allows you to notice the symptoms of diseases in a timely manner.

-With menopause, menstruation is no longer regular, and may disappear altogether.
-The appearance of chest pain is sometimes the only symptom by which a serious illness is detected.
-Therefore, the occurrence of pain during menopause should alert a woman and force her to go for a check-up with doctors: a gynecologist, a mammologist, an endocrinologist.
+During menopause, menstruation is no longer regular and may disappear altogether.
+The appearance of chest pain is sometimes the only symptom that reveals a serious illness.
+Therefore, the occurrence of pain during menopause should alert a woman and force her to go for a check-up with a doctor: a gynecologist, mammologist, or endocrinologist.

-Sometimes chest pains become a concomitant symptom of diseases of other organs.
-For example, with heart disease, a woman is worried about aching pain in her left chest.
-In diseases of the liver, pain occurs in the hypochondrium and is given in the right chest.
+Sometimes chest pain becomes a concomitant symptom of diseases of other organs.
+For example, with heart disease, a woman is bothered by aching pain in her left breast.
+With liver diseases, pain occurs in the hypochondrium and radiates to the right chest.

 The source of pain may be neuralgia, inflammation of the intercostal nerve.
-In this case, the stabbing pain increases with breathing, walking, is given in the back, depends on the position of the body.
+In this case, the stabbing pain intensifies when breathing, walking, radiates to the back, and depends on the position of the body.

 Diseases of the mammary glands as a cause of pain

-Mastopathy- pathological growth of the connective and glandular tissue of the mammary gland with the formation of individual nodes and cystic voids in its tissues.
-Sometimes there is discharge from the nipples.
-Aching dull pain is not always felt immediately, it may appear already at a later, dangerous stage of the disease, when mastopathy can degenerate into a malignant tumor.
+Mastopathy- pathological proliferation of connective and glandular tissue of the mammary gland with the formation of individual nodes and cystic voids in its tissues.
+Sometimes discharge from the nipples appears.
+An aching, dull pain is not always felt immediately; it may appear at a later, dangerous stage of the disease, when mastopathy can degenerate into a malignant tumor.

 Video: Pain in the mammary glands with mastopathy

-Fibroadenoma- a benign tumor in which painful seals appear in one or both glands.
-Usually, when detected, they are removed to prevent their degeneration into cancer.
+Fibroadenoma- a benign tumor in which painful lumps appear in one or both glands.
+Usually, when detected, they are removed to prevent them from degenerating into cancer.

 Mastitis- infectious inflammation of the mammary glands.
 Usually occurs during lactation.
-Cracks that form on the nipples when feeding a child, as well as stagnation of milk, cause purulent inflammation of the ducts.
-The process is very painful, accompanied by fever, swelling and redness of the gland.
+Cracks that form in the nipples when feeding a baby, as well as stagnation of milk, cause purulent inflammation of the ducts.
+The process is very painful, accompanied by increased temperature, swelling and redness of the gland.
 Occurs in one breast or both.
-Requires antibiotic treatment or surgery.
+Requires treatment with antibiotics or surgery.

-Mammary cancer.
-Pain occurs in various parts of the chest.
-In the early stages, it may not bother a woman.
-Symptoms of this disease are changes in the structure of the skin of the breast, redness, the formation of shapeless dense nodes, which gradually become very painful.
-Burning pain becomes constant, there is an increase in axillary lymph nodes, which causes additional pain.
+Breast cancer.
+Pain occurs in various areas of the chest.
+In the early stages it may not bother a woman.
+Symptoms of this disease are changes in the structure of the skin of the breast, redness, and the formation of shapeless dense nodes, which gradually become very painful.
+The burning pain becomes constant, and there is an increase in the axillary lymph nodes, which causes additional pain.

-Women should have regular breast self-exams.
-In the reproductive period, it is recommended to do this on the 5-7th day from the beginning of each menstruation, when the breast is soft.
-During menopause, when the cycle is broken or menstruation is completely absent, breast self-examination is carried out once a month on any day.
-Self-diagnosis is necessary in order to notice the slightest changes in the tissues of the breast.
-If you experience pain that is not related to the cycle, you should consult a doctor as soon as possible, especially when debilitating pain disrupts the normal rhythm of a woman's life.
+Women should perform breast self-exams regularly.
+During the reproductive period, it is recommended to do this on the 5-7th day from the beginning of each menstruation, when the breasts are soft.
+During menopause, when the cycle is disrupted or there is no menstruation at all, breast self-examination is performed once a month on any day.
+Self-diagnosis is necessary in order to notice the slightest changes in the breast tissue.
+If pain that is not associated with the cycle occurs, it is necessary to consult a doctor as soon as possible, especially when debilitating pain disrupts the normal rhythm of a woman’s life.

-Warning: If continuous chest pain lasts more than 2 weeks, if after menstruation (when it should not be normal) it not only does not disappear, but also intensifies, this may be a sign of a serious illness.
-The situation deserves special attention when the pain appears in one gland, its separate parts.
+Warning: If continuous chest pain lasts more than 2 weeks, if after menstruation (when normally it should not exist) it not only does not disappear, but also intensifies, this may be a sign of a serious illness.
+The situation deserves special attention when pain appears in one gland or its individual parts.

 At-risk groups